What you should know

 A bunionectomy is surgery to remove a bunion.

 You may bleed more than expected or get an infection.
 You could have trouble breathing or get blood clots.
-After surgery, you may have stiffness in your toe joint.
-Your big toe may not line up exactly with your other toes.
+You may have stiffness in your toe joint and your big toe may not line up exactly with your other toes.
 You may still need to wear special shoes or inserts in your shoes after surgery.
 If you do not have surgery, your bunion may grow larger and the pain may get worse.

 The week before surgery:

 - Write down the correct date, time, and location of your surgery.